sdiehl/kaleidoscope/tutorial.md

 }
 ```

-In the implementation of llvm-general both these types are represented in a sum type containing the
+In the implementation of llvm-hs both these types are represented in a sum type containing the
 constructors ``UnName`` and ``Name``.
 For most of our purpose we will simply use numbered expressions and map
-them numbers to identifiers within our symbol table.
+the numbers to identifiers within our symbol table.
 Every instruction added will increment the internal
 counter, to accomplish this we add a fresh name supply.

 ```haskell